hbk4mask/hbk4mask.github.io/_posts/2020-05-26-why-dont-drink-enough-water.md

 >Why we have to force ourself to drink more water than we feel like drinking it?

 The answer is **we feel thirsty only when our brain realizes we are water deficient**.
 We crave for water only when your brain gets the stats that you are running low on water.
-So when you are dehydrated, you may gulp down water for several seconds, and you feel satisfied.
+So when you are dehydrated, you may gulp down water for several seconds before you feel satisfied.

-An interesting point is when we start drinking water upon realizing that we are thirsty, our brain tells us when we stop guzzling down water.
+An interesting point is when we start drinking water upon realizing that we are thirsty, our brain tells us when we should stop guzzling down water.

 > Although the water takes time to get absorbed from stomach to the bloodstream (it usually takes about 10 to 15 minutes), still brain somehow knows how much water you need.